 Step 3: What is your tagline?
 Your name doesn’t have to explain exactly what you do, but your tagline needs to give people a basic idea of what they are getting.
 Keep it short, sweet, and simple.

 Step 4: Stay consistent!
-When implementing all of these things, consistency is key[link to brand consistency blog].
+When implementing all of these things, consistency is key.
 To have a successful brand, you need to make sure that people are always getting the same message from you, no matter if they are in your store, looking through your brochure, or browsing your website!

 While it is certainly true that business owners have a unique knowledge of their enterprise, sometimes these owners will unintentionally (or purposely, for that matter) drive the design of their brand in a direction that dilutes the power of the original concepts.
 If the logo is a complete redesign of a pre-existing brand, they might grow fearful of change and force the design to incorporate too many legacy elements.
 Or, they might be indecisive–instead of settling on a single concept, they struggle to combine three or four into a single logo that ultimately fails to communicate with their audience.
 Don’t let that happen to you.